Permissions in Authentication and Authorization

 private inbox pattern to

-ensure another user can top snoop on shared _INBOX
+ensure another user can top snoop on shared _INBOX responses.

-is escaped here to prevent bash variable substitution.
+Note, the $ is escaped here to prevent bash variable substitution.

 cat <<- EOF > auth.conf